makrai/notes/chowdhery2204-PaLM-pathway.md

   across a variety of natural language tasks using
 * few-shot learning, which drastically reduces the number of task-spec training
 * understanding the impact of scale on few-shot learning,
-* we trained a 540-billion parameter, densely activated, Transformer LM, which
+* we trained a 540-billion parameter, densely activated, Transformer LM
-  * 6144 TPU v4 chips using Pathways, a new ML system which enables highly efficient training across multiple TPU Pods.
-We
+  * 6144 TPU v4 chips using Pathways, a new ML system which enables highly efficient training across multiple TPU Pods
 * SOTA few-shot learning results on hundreds of NLU and generation benchmarks
 * On a number of these tasks, PaLM 540B achieves breakthrough performance, outperforming
   * the finetuned SOTA on a suite of multi-step reasoning tasks, and
-  * average human performance on the recently released BIG-bench benchmark.
-A
+  * average human performance on the recently released BIG-bench benchmark
-    * discontinuous improvements from model scale, meaning that performance
+    * discontinuous improvements from model scale
-* strong capabilities in multilingual tasks and source code generation, which we demonstrate on a wide array of benchmarks.
-We additionally provide a
+* strong capabilities in multilingual tasks and source code generation, which we demonstrate on a wide array of benchmarks
-* comprehensive analysis on bias and toxicity, and study the extent of
+* comprehensive analysis on bias and toxicity, and study (the extent of)
-  * training data memorization with respect to model scale.
-Finally, we discuss
+  * training data memorization with respect to model scale
   * ethical considerations related to large language models and potential mitigation strategies

 # 1 Intro